 Here is a simple opinion and suggestion that you can take, or reject if you do not have another program already.

 Buy the relatively inexpensive Adobe Photoshop Elements in whatever version exists.
-(Version 6 came out in late 2007, but be aware that early users are experiencing some problems that hopefully will be resolved soon.)
+(Version 14 came out in late 2015.)

-It has a really good included manual (rare).
+It has a really good included help file.
 It has a lot of inexpensive (relative to other computer software) third-party-how-to books that have tricks to emulate its high-priced sibling even closer.
-There are scads of websites offering free tips and tutorials and tools to use with Photoshop that work just fine in Photoshop Elements.
+There are scads of websites offering free tips and tutorials and tools like Adobe Actions (macros) to use with Photoshop and most work just fine in Photoshop Elements.
 Usually the only difference in a tip recipe is that a step that uses a Photoshop keyboard command has to be performed in Elements by mouse-selecting an item from a menu.

 Don't get me wrong, if you really need a photo program for your technical job and time is money, then the full-blown Photoshop is likely the best way to go.
-For most of us hobbyists, Elements (Version 2 and newer) is more than adequate.
+For most of us hobbyists, Elements is very much more than adequate.

 Those of you using and happy with other programs are certainly entitled to your opinion, and I am not going to debate this issue.
 You are welcome to put your money elsewhere, just do your research first.
 Personally I have a soft spot for companies (with good programs) that give upgrades either for free, or for a significant discount, to their registered customers that already paid for the earlier version of their program.
 Those companies are getting rarer nowadays, but some still exist.
 You can make that issue part of your shopping research.

-Some very good alternatives to Elements include (in order of decreasing cost, but not necessarily power):
+Some alternatives to Elements include (in order of decreasing cost, but not necessarily power):

-Dave Huss, who wrote that great scanner book mentioned above also has a very good book for increasing the utility and fun of Photoshop Elements.
+Dave Huss, who wrote a great scanner book, also wrote a basic book for increasing the utility and fun of the early versions of Photoshop Elements.
 He also has a website with a routinely updated selection of his own photography showing what can be achieved using photo manipulation for artistic effect.
 You will definitely enjoy a visit to www.davehuss.com

 Scott Kelby has written my favourite, "the photoshop elements book for digital photographers" (New Riders Publishing).
 He is also an expert on Photoshop, and shows some workarounds to get many of the same effects in Elements even if the feature is not present as a menu item.
 Fabulous, and very useful.